Sorry, this program is not available for local students.

 International student visa holders can only study full-time.

-You’ll interact with key people from the Australian and international textiles industry, undertake hands-on work with fabric and textiles, explore traditional and artisan creative concepts and build capabilities around new technologies and computer systems.
-In this program you will develop the specialist knowledge and capability to make creative decisions about colour, structure, surface texture and pattern, weight and yarn, fabric composition and appropriate methods of manufacture.
+Though your studies you will develop the specialist knowledge and capability to make creative decisions about colour, structure, surface texture and pattern, weight and yarn, material composition and appropriate methods of manufacture.

 Assessment involves ’learning by doing’ and will include a range of activities such as reports, written reflection, practical assignments, research and experimental projects, portfolios, oral and visual presentations and peer or industry review.

-You’ll interact with key people from the Australian and international fashion industry and external experts are regularly engaged as guest lecturers.
+You’ll interact with key people from the Australian fashion and textiles industry and external experts are regularly engaged as guest lecturers.

-Full-time students will attend approximately 16 to 18 hours of classes per week, combined with intensive self-directed extra study/research per week.
+As a full-time students you will attend approximately 12 hours of classes per week, combined with approximately 24 hours of intensive self-directed extra study/research per week.
 You will be expected to attend public lectures and events outside of coursework hours as part of your learning.
-Class sizes are approximately 18 students per studio and 45 students per lecture.

 All programs are delivered in English.
-You can access the Learning Hub and other online and digital resources through the myRMIT student portal.
+You can access online and digital resources through the myRMIT student portal.

 As an assessed part of this program, you will be involved with design projects with a diverse range of organisations such as Country Road, Dryen, Mill & Mia, Akira Isogawa, Linen House, Longina Phillips, Seed, Romance was Born and Beci Orpin.

-Find out more about design projects at the Textile design blog:
+Find out more about design projects in the Textile design blog including:

 - Ladelle Homewear design project